National Geographic Learning

-When National Geographic Learning wanted to put digital design and UX practices at the heart of their organization, Mightybytes helped them design a process for continued success.
+When National Geographic Learning wanted to transform their product strategy to account for digital-first educational practices, Mightybytes helped them design an enterprise-wide process for continued success.
 Here’s how.

 The National Geographic Learning team employed a traditional publishing process in which digital products were created based on their print counterparts.
 Yet K-12 students increasingly learn in digital-centric classrooms.
 To address this shift and meet important organizational business goals, the company wanted to flip their process and put digital learning at its heart.
 This would require a fundamental shift in how they produce products.

 Jumpstarting Digital Transformation

 To kick off our engagement, Mightybytes conducted extensive research into which existing internal processes worked, which needed a redesign, and which could be dumped.
-Based on results from stakeholder interviews and our deep assessment of current processes, the Mightybytes team set to work designing a new process that prioritizes user experience and digital learning.
+Based on results from stakeholder interviews and our deep assessment of current processes, the Mightybytes team set to work designing a new process that prioritizes user experience (UX) and digital learning.
 This included:

 - Detailed tasks and dependencies based on customer feedback and industry best practices